seanpmaxwell/overnight/README.md

 ## <a name="custom-router"></a> Using a Custom Router
-Suppose you don't want to use the built in "Router" object which is provided by express.
-Maybe you don't like using async/await or having to call `.catch()` if you're not using try/catch blocks.
+Suppose you don't want to use the built in "Router" object which is provided by Express.
+Maybe you don't like using async/await or having to call `.catch()` if you're not using `try/catch` blocks.
 Maybe you're using a library like _express-promise-router_ to handle the route callbacks.
 OvernightJS allows you to pass in a custom router object in the `super.addControllers()` method.
-Simply pass in your custom router object as the second argument after the controller/s.
+Simply pass in your custom router as the second param after the controller-instance/s.
 When you don't specify a custom router, the default express.Router() object is used.

 - Controller using _express-promise-router_:
 ````typescript
 import { Request, Response } from 'express';
 import { Controller, Get, Put } from '@overnightjs/core';

 @Controller('api/posts')
 export class PostController {